Home

 }

-In the Hierarchy, create an empty GameObject and name it endPoint.
+In the Hierarchy, create an empty GameObject and name it EndPoint.
 Optionally assign an icon to make it visible.
 Place it above the platform using the move tool.

 Select the Platform again.
 Attach the PlatformMoving script.
-Set Speed to 1 and assign the endPoint object to the corresponding field.
+Set Speed to 1 and assign the EndPoint object to the corresponding field.

 Play the scene and observe how the platform moves vertically between two positions.